kcanderson/PROMISING/README.md

 ## Building

-From the top level directory, *make* should produce a binary in the "bin" folder.
+The promising binary can be built with the standard configure/make process.

+./configure
+make

 At the moment, this has only been tested on a Linux machine with gcc.

 ## Usage
 ```